 To ensure the accuracy of our records and to help us stay in contact, students should immediately notify the Registrar's Office in writing of any changes to name, address, or phone numbers.
 We encourage students to use the Student Data Change Form available on Pacifica's website.
-Information changes can also be performed by using the updating services offered at My.Pacifica.edu.
+Information changes can also be performed by using the updating services offered through my.pacifica self-service portal.
 Name changes must be accompanied by supporting legal documentation such as a copy of a social security card, marriage license, or divorce decree showing the new name.
+Students are also asked to keep their Emergency Contact information up-to-date.